dimkr/tootik/FEDERATION.md

 Portable actors have both Ed25519 and RSA keys, allowing them to interact with actors on ActivityPub servers that don't support Ed25519 signatures.

+If both `a.localdomain` and `b.localdomain` run tootik and both `alice@a.localdomain` and `bob@b.localdomain` are canonically `ap://did:key:z6Mkmg7XquTdrWR7ZfUt8xADs9P4kDft9ztSZN5wq8PjuHSN/actor`, both instance treat these actors as distinct actors that happen to share the same canonical ID.
+Although both actors have 'shared ownership' over posts, the profile page for `alice@a.localdomain` on both instances only shows posts where `attributedTo` is `https://a.localdomain/.well-known/apgateway/did:key:z6Mkmg7XquTdrWR7ZfUt8xADs9P4kDft9ztSZN5wq8PjuHSN/actor`, and `alice@a.localdomain` cannot edit posts where `attributedTo` is `bob@b.localdomain`.

 ## Security

-When tootik receives a `POST` request to `inbox` from a portable actor, it expects a valid [FEP-8b32](https://codeberg.org/fediverse/fep/src/branch/main/fep/8b32/fep-8b32.md) integrity proof and ability to fetch the actor, if not cached.
+When tootik receives a `POST` request to `inbox` from a portable actor, it requires a valid [FEP-8b32](https://codeberg.org/fediverse/fep/src/branch/main/fep/8b32/fep-8b32.md) integrity proof and ability to fetch the actor, if not cached.

 tootik validates the integrity proof using the Ed25519 public key extracted from the key ID, and doesn't need to fetch the actor first.